xlievo/Business.AspNet/README.md

         }));
 }
 ```
-## Step 2: declare your business class, Create a new class and copy the following
+## Step 2: Declare your business class, Create a new class and copy the following
 ```C#
 using Business.Core;
 using Business.Core.Annotations;